tkchafin/scripts/README.md

 collapse_baits.py	: For filtering baits by SNP count from BaitsTools output collapseHaps.pl		: Collapse sequences to redundant consensus sequences compare2seqs.pl		: This was a learning exercise.
-Just compares sequences. condenseAlleles.pl	: Creates a consensus of alleles (input as FASTA) per individual count_residues.pl	: Counts residues in an amino acid alignment fast2distruct.pl	: Tries to parse FastStructure ouputs to create DISTRUCT input fasta2length.pl		: Calculate non-gap character length of sequences fasta2nexus.pl		: Converts FASTA to NEXUS format fasta2phylip.py		: Converts from FASTA to PHYLIP and PHYLIP to FASTA, nothing fancy findBreaksVCF.py:	: Breaks contigs in VCF to chunks of X parsimony-informative SNPs, for running MDL filter_loci.pl		: Parses a directory of FASTA alignments, and blacklists those with too low alignment coverage filterLoci.py		: Filters a pyRAD .loci file on individual coverage and number of parsimony-informative sites fixedSNP.pl		: Parses PHYLIP file to find differentially fixed SNPs between two given populations
+Just compares sequences. concatFasta.py		: Script to concatenate fastas (No help menu- use argv) condenseAlleles.pl	: Creates a consensus of alleles (input as FASTA) per individual count_residues.pl	: Counts residues in an amino acid alignment fast2distruct.pl	: Tries to parse FastStructure ouputs to create DISTRUCT input fasta2length.pl		: Calculate non-gap character length of sequences fasta2nexus.pl		: Converts FASTA to NEXUS format fasta2phylip.py		: Converts from FASTA to PHYLIP and PHYLIP to FASTA, nothing fancy findBreaksVCF.py	: Breaks contigs in VCF to chunks of X parsimony-informative SNPs, for running MDL fill_quartets.py	: Sorts through TICR output to find missed quartets (for debugging only) (no help menu - use argv) filter_loci.pl		: Parses a directory of FASTA alignments, and blacklists those with too low alignment coverage filterLoci.py		: Filters a pyRAD .loci file on individual coverage and number of parsimony-informative sites fixedSNP.pl		: Parses PHYLIP file to find differentially fixed SNPs between two given populations